 Alternatively, open Control Panel, change View by to Small icons, and then click Backup and Restore (Windows 7) to open the same.

-Step 2: In the left-pane of the window, click the link labelled Create a system image to open Create a system image wizard.
+Step 2: In the left pane of the window, click the link labeled Create a system image to open Create a system image wizard.

 Step 3: Here, you need to select a location to save the system image.
 You can either choose one of the partitions on your HDD/SDD with plenty of free space, one or more DVDs, or a network location.
 We recommend you use an external drive as you will have easy access to the system image if and when required.

 Please avoid saving the system image on the same drive where you have installed Windows 10 as HDD or SDD crash will make your system image inaccessible.